rashmimuralidharan/TriviaGame/README.md

 	"answer": "a"
 }

+Check if the user can login by doing a GET on http://localhost:8080/users/{userId}/password/{passwordText}

 Get the id of the either the new quiz or the existing quiz by doing a GET on http://localhost:8080/getQuiz/{userId}

 Find out if you can start the quiz by doing a GET on http://localhost:8080/canStartQuiz/{quizId}